stereobooster/package.json/README.md

 ## Standard JS

 ### `standard`
-Standard JS is a javaScript style guide, linter, and formatter, you can add some property to package.json, like `parser`, `ignore`, `globals`, `plugins`
+Standard JS is a javaScript style guide, linter, and formatter, you can add some property to package.json, like `parser`, `ignore`, `globals`, `plugins`.

 Example: